NullCipherr/Tetris-Game/README.md

 ## 📄 Licença

-Este projeto está licenciado sob a Licença MIT - veja o arquivo [LICENSE.md](LICENSE.md) para detalhes.
+Este projeto está licenciado sob a Licença MIT.

 ## 👏 Agradecimentos